-Financial risk management is also about risk management strategies and ways to treat the identified, measured, and prioritized risks within these strategies.
-We don’t dive deep into such strategies here as these are not the topic of this article.
-However, it is worth mentioning that the most common strategies are avoidance, reduction, sharing, and retention of risks.
-Their names say it all.
-Which type of risk management or risk management strategy to choose depends on the risk weight, severity, the amount of potential and actual losses and gains and many other factors.
+The most crucial aspects of financial risk management today are the development of proper risk management strategies and finding ways to treat risks within these strategies.
+The most common strategies are avoidance, reduction, sharing, and retention of risks.
+Which risk management strategy to choose depends on the risk weight and severity of the risk, the amount of potential and actual losses and gains, and many other factors.

 Global Concerns about Financial Risk

 According to Accenture’s 2021 Global Risk Management Study, new risks have been emerging faster than ever and the risk landscape is becoming even more complex, volatile, and fast-paced.
 The most frequent response by risk leaders to questions raised in the study related to the importance of operational risk (a greater challenge for the software and platforms sector) and financial risk (of greater significance for the utilities and energy sectors).

 Supply chain disruption and a dramatic increase in remote work during the pandemic exacerbated operational risks.
 Due to the economic uncertainty, financial risks were further aggravated by credit risk concerns.
 Additionally, cyberattacks, which could shut down critical business systems, have been on the rise.

 However, even if organizations do everything they can to strengthen their operational resiliency, disasters can still happen.
 Business leaders need to have flexible and robust plans in place to respond when disasters strike.

 Source: 2021 Global Risk Management Study, Accenture